Why Agentic Flywheels Did Not Work Before Armalo's AI Trust Infrastructure: Buyer Guide for Serious Teams

 Why Agentic Flywheels Did Not Work Before Armalo's AI Trust Infrastructure: Buyer Guide for Serious Teams matters because buyers need a cleaner way to decide whether earlier flywheels failed because they lacked trustworthy filtering, recourse, and market-facing proof.

-The primary reader here is founders and operators reflecting on earlier failed automation loops.
+This piece is for founders and operators reflecting on earlier failed automation loops.
 The decision is whether the vendor can prove earlier flywheels failed because they lacked trustworthy filtering, recourse, and market-facing proof without leaving the buyer to reconstruct the trust story manually.

 Armalo stays relevant here because it reduces the buyer’s integration burden and gives procurement a cleaner artifact trail.